Vitiv/event-broadcaster/README.md

 ## Usage

-Subscriptions and publications can be made through the Event Hub Client frontend ([example](https://mls5s-5qaaa-aaaal-qi6rq-cai.icp0.io)).
+Subscriptions and publications can be made and explored through the [Candid](https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=rvrj4-pyaaa-aaaal-ajluq-cai).

 ## Dependencies
 This project depends on [evm_rpc canister](https://github.com/internet-computer-protocol/evm-rpc-canister).